Supplemental Health Protection Guide

 Powered By Aflac

 NIL Wealth Strategies is an independent firm.
-Coverage is offered through Aflac.
-Aflac is not affiliated with NIL Wealth Strategies and does not sponsor or endorse this guide
+Andrew McConnell is appointed with Aflac to provide access to supplemental health coverage issued and administered by the carrier.
+Aflac is not affiliated with NIL Wealth Strategies and does not sponsor or endorse this guide.

 Understanding Supplemental Health Coverage